SongminYu/render/dashboards/readme.md

     y-axis: either the absolute number of buildings, or ratio of the absolute number to the total of the stock stacked are building types (but types 1&2 and types 3-5 aggregated)
   - (Sirin) prepares the reference

+# August 16th, 2024
+- Do aggregation also for id_building_efficiency_class
+- building_number should always be int, in nuts 1 aggregation that is not the case
+- Why include id_building_location and heating_system_main_space_heating_energy_carrier_1_id_energy_carrier?
+- Reference for energy performance is still missing
+- naming of files for heating data of building stock

 ### Later stage